jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_005
 ############

-This rule checks for a single space after the :.
+This rule checks for a single space after the colon.

 **Violation**